 Sec 2.02 AARST Affiliate

-An AARST Affiliate designation is available to government officials, staff/faculty of educational institutions, representatives of nonprofit organizations and individuals from associated professional organizations as approved by the Board.
-AARST affiliates in good standing are entitled to receive and review all official communications but are not eligible for membership on the Board nor are they permitted to vote in the election of Board members or matters brought before the general membership.
-AARST Affiliates may utilize the AARST affiliate logo but may not enjoy the other rights, privileges, and benefits of the Association.
+An AARST Affiliate designation is available to government officials, staff/faculty and full-time students of educational institutions, representatives of nonprofit organizations and individuals from associated professional organizations that are approved by the Board.
+AARST affiliates in good standing are entitled to have access to all official communications, networking, industry news, and participation in committees and chapter activities but they are not eligible for membership on any Board, nor are they permitted to vote in any election of Board members or matters brought before the general membership.
+AARST Affiliates may utilize the AARST affiliate logo but may not enjoy the other rights, privileges, discounts and benefits of the Association.

 In recognition of exceptional service to the Association or contribution to radon science and technology, the Board may elect individuals who have been nominated by the Nominating Committee to Honorary membership in the Association.
 Honorary members shall not be required to pay annual dues.

 A Plenary AARST member is automatically a member of the Chapter in the state where they reside at no additional cost.
 A Plenary AARST member may join an additional Chapter or Chapters, vote, serve as an officer, and enjoy all other rights, privileges, and benefits of the Chapter provided that they pay the additional annual Chapter membership dues.